pedestrian-dynamics-HM/vadere/README.md

 * **Scenarios** - contains test scenarios for pedestrian locomotion models.
 Note: The tests are also useful for a "getting started" (see below "Run Built-In Examples" for details).

 ### Getting Started

+For first-time users, a set of video tutorials are available at https://www.vadere.org/video-tutorials

 Running the graphical user interface: Either run the Vadere simulator by